blazium-engine/blazium-docs/tutorials/xr/a_better_xr_start_script.rst

         }
     }

 And that finished our script.
-It was written so that it can be re-used over multiple projects.
+It was written so that it can be reused over multiple projects.
 Just add it as the script on your main node (and extend it if needed) or add it on a child node specific for this script.